NAEP Doctoral Student Internship Program

 • Applying Bayesian region of measurement equivalence (ROME) method to examine the invariance of NAEP student questionnaire index variables

-As part of the eNAEP digital assessment delivery system, process data is collected.
-Process data represent student interactions with the assessment platform and the assessment tasks; the data consist of time-stamped records of student actions or activities (e.g., highlighter use and answer selection) as well as automatically generated actions (e.g., switching to the next section due to time out).
-Process data have the potential to provide valuable insights into students’ response processes and behaviors as well as aid in evaluating how students interact with assessment items, system functions, and exam delivery platform.
+As part of the eNAEP digital assessment delivery system, process data are collected.
+Process data represent student interactions with the assessment platform and assessment tasks; the data consist of time-stamped records of student actions or activities (e.g., highlighter use and answer selection) as well as automatically generated actions (e.g., switching to the next section due to time out).
+Process data have the potential to provide valuable insights into students’ response processes and behaviors as well as aid in evaluating how students interact with assessment items, system functions, and the exam delivery platform.
 Process data can be used as the primary data source or the auxiliary data source on a wide range of projects.

 Selected process data projects from prior interns include: